SaraIrving/Midterm/lib/project-kickoff.md

 - As an admin, I want to receive an SMS when an order is placed.
 - As an admin, I want to send an SMS to the app containing the pickup time AND then, the app conveys the confirmation and pickup time to the user VIA SMS.
 - As a user I don't want to accidentally order more than once.
+- As an admin, I can login to my dashboard and view a list of pending and past orders.
+- As an admin, I can specify wait time, which will confirm the order.

 ### Stretch Scenarios
 - As a user it would be ideal to have a cancel SMS command feature, if I want to cancel my order